Shen-Language/shen-cl/README.md

   * Run Shen REPL for CLisp port with `make run-clisp`.
   * Run Shen REPL for Clozure port with `make run-ccl`.
   * Run Shen REPL for SBCL port with `make run-sbcl`.

+## Running

+An executable is generated for each platform in its platform-specific output directory under `native/` (e.g. `native/sbcl/shen.exe`).
+Per typical naming conventions, it is named `shen.exe` on Windows systems and just `shen` on Unix-based systems.

+Startup scripts can be specified on the command line by preceding them with a `-l` flag.
+If any startup scripts are specified this way, they will be loaded in order and then `(exit 0)` will be called.
+If none are, the Shen REPL will start as usual.
+Either way, all command line arguments will be accessible with `(command-line)`.

+When starting Shen via `make`, command line arguments can be passed through like this: `make run-sbcl Args="-l bootstrap.shen otherthing --option 123"`.